Hornad2005/EML-Attachment-Extractor/README.md

 # EML Attachment Extractor

 Extracts attachments from EML emails.
 This tool allows extract attachments from EML format emails into a specified output directory.
-Attachments are decoded and saved with appropriate filenames, increasing clarity and ease of use.
+Attachments are decoded and saved with appropriate filenames.

 ## Disclaimer